grenademadness/MCPv2/README.md

 Not provided.
 A way to build it is the define a `ConfigMap` to mount for the config yaml, and a configmap to mount as your facilities directories.

-For more information, consult: https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/
+For more information, consult [the Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)

 ## License